sbrkaksu/YouShouldRest/README.md

 An AI based IOS application that calculates the time that you should go to bed.
+The estimated bed time depends on your coffee intake on a daily basis.
 The application has developed over "Create ML", the model was trained by an open source datas.

 ![image](https://github.com/sbrkaksu/YouShouldRest/assets/127765582/6e0c39b6-1f6a-43fb-a98f-2905495edc83)